samuelsheen/etl_application/README.md

 ## Owned by: owner
 ---
 # Description
 This is a Python application hosted in Kubernetes.
-The purpose of this application is to pull data from the source API (https://itv7.itv.com/api/v1/round) and ingest to big query.
-Data will then be exported to Oracle and presented to CRM for querying.
+The purpose of this application is to pull data from source, perform transformations, and load to destination.

-The data flow is as follows: sourceApi -> App -> GCP.
+The data flow is as follows: source -> App -> destination.

 Further documentation describing useful commands, the permission groups, Jenkins etc can be found here: